argilla-io/distilabel/docs/learn/user-guides/index.md

 # User guides

+!!! warning "🚧 Work in Progress"
+    This page is a work in progress.

 In this section you will find guides that will help you understand the different components of `distilabel`.

-!!! note
-    ALL THE `/examples` BELONG HERE WITH EXPLANATION